ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Network inventory refers to a comprehensive record or database that tracks and documents all the network components and devices within an organization's IT infrastructure.

 Key elements typically found in a network inventory include:
-* Hardware Details: Descriptions of physical devices such as routers (and its line cards), switches, servers, network cables, , including model numbers, serial numbers, and manufacturer information.
+* Hardware Details: Descriptions of physical devices such as routers (including its internal components such as cards, power supply units, pluggables), switches, servers, network cables, including model numbers, serial numbers, and manufacturer information.
+These information will facilitate locating additional details of the hadware in the manufacturer systems and the correlation with the purchase catalog of the company.
 * Software and Firmware: Versions of operating systems, network management tools, and firmware running on network devices.
 * Licensing Information: For any licensed software or devices, the network inventory will track license numbers, expiry dates, and compliance.